Accurate Food Scale Input for Health Apps

 Source Discussions

-- Google Health (Fitbit) Review - "after the migration to the new app the options for measuring portions was extremely limited, usually just one available option.
+- Google Health (Fitbit) - Review Quote - "after the migration to the new app the options for measuring portions was extremely limited, usually just one available option.
 Making it very difficult to measure if you use a kitchen scale to weigh your food when you can't select grams."

 What people actually said